How Can I Check Credit Scores?

 One of the first things to know is that you don’t have only one credit score.
 Credit scores are designed to represent your credit risk, or the likelihood you will pay your bills on time.
 Credit scores are calculated based on a method using the content of your credit reports.

-Score providers, such as the three major credit bureaus -- Equifax, Experian and TransUnion -- and companies like FICO use different types of credit scoring models and may use different information to calculate credit scores.
-Credit scores provided by the three major credit bureaus will also vary because some lenders may report information to all three, two or one, or none at all.
+Score providers, such as the three nationwide credit bureaus -- Equifax, Experian and TransUnion -- and companies like FICO use different types of credit scoring models and may use different information to calculate credit scores.
+Credit scores provided by the three nationwide credit bureaus will also vary because some lenders may report information to all three, two or one, or none at all.
 And lenders and creditors may use additional information, other than credit scores, to decide whether to grant you credit.

 So how can you get credit scores?
 Here are a few ways: